piotr-kozlowski-reps/ante_app__react/README.md

 ##

-For any inquiries, please contact [Contact Email].
+For any inquiries, please contact me.
+You can reach me via email at piotr.kozlowski@dev.ante.pl or through my LinkedIn profile: https://www.linkedin.com/in/piotr-kozlowski-profile/.